Silyky/DuetNightAbyss_Assets/README.md

 # DuetNightAbyss_Assets

-There will be some useful files for Duet Night Abyss, such as icons and parsed lua files.
+There will be some useful files for Duet Night Abyss, such as icons and lua files.

 > Version: 1.1.72.1